 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

 I don’t know about you, but Halloween is one of my favourite times of year.
-However, this year Halloween is going to look slightly different near us.
-Instead of the traditional trick or treating, the children are going to enjoy a more socially distanced Halloween trail around all the local houses.
-That way we can enjoy Halloween without the risk.
-I am going to enjoy decorating my front door and porch, and what better way to start than with a door wreath?
-So here is how to make a Halloween rag wreath that is perfect for adorning any Halloween porch!
+I am going to enjoy placing some outdoor Halloween decorations at my front door and porch of my home.
+And what better way to start than with a door wreath Halloween style?!
+So here is how to make a DIY Halloween wreath UK homes can be proud of!
+This Halloween rag wreath is perfect for adorning any Halloween or autumn themed porch!

-I made a very similar wreath for Christmas a couple of years ago.
-But this wreath is actually upcycled from a previous project that I featured on this blog.
+I made a very similar easy wreath for Christmas a couple of years ago.
+But this Halloween wreath DIY is actually upcycled from a previous project that I featured on this blog.
 A couple of years ago I made my little girl a tutu skirt made of strips of fabric that could be worn around a simple black dress.
-This way, I could get lots of use from the little black dress and it wasn’t just used for Halloween.
+This way, I could get lots of use from the little black dress and it wasn’t just used for Halloween costumes.
 I called this her Durable Witches Outfit.

-- Strips of fabric – mine were all about 5 inches by 1 inch wide – and I had black, orange, and some striped fabric.
+- Strips of fabric or ribbon if you would prefer a ribbon wreath – mine were all about 5 inches by 1 inch wide – and I had black, orange, and some striped fabric.
 In the end I needed about 150 strips.

-- A wreath ring – mine was a simple metal ring of 10-12 inch diameter
+- A wreath form or ring – mine was a simple metal ring of 10-12 inch diameter

 Due to the fact that my rags were upcycled from the old tutu, they had already been cut as long strips with pinking shears.
 I quite liked the effect that this gave the finished wreath.
 But you can just cut them with straight scissors.